makoit/fastapi_project_template/README.md

 ## run app local for dev

-deployment is actually based on docker-compose for local dev.
+Deployment is actually based on docker-compose for local dev.
 Execute the commands on the same folder level where the docker-compose file is located.
+App runs in docker container with [uvicorn](https://www.uvicorn.org/).
+Uvicorn is a lightning-fast ASGI server implementation, using uvloop and httptools.

+Note: This is only for local dev mode.
+In docker-compose file the source code folder is mounted to the docker container and the uvicorn folder is set on reload if file changes in the source code folder occur.
+So after code changes you don't have to rebuild the complete container which is really helpful for dev purpose.

 ### build docker image: